Log in | Subscribe

 ISO Petroleum Marine Fuels

 ISO 8216 and ISO 8217 standards describe the categories of marine fuels and provide detailed specifications, respectively.
 These specifications were developed to meet the requirements for marine fuels supplied on a world-wide basis for consumption on board ships.
-Internationally, a large number of residual fuel categories are available due to variations in crude oil supplies, refining methods, ship machinery characteristics and other local conditions.
+Internationally, a wide variety of residual fuel categories are available due to variations in crude oil supplies, refining methods, ship machinery characteristics and other local conditions.
 However, at a local or national level, the number of available categories can be limited.

 Please log in to view the full version of this article | Subscription required.